DinoSaulo/TheHuxleyExercices/C/Extreme/README.md

-# TheHuxleyExercices IN JAVA MODE EXTREME!
+# TheHuxleyExercices IN C MODE EXTREME!
  Some questions on the site https://www.thehuxley.com/ resolved